nosial/Socialbox-Standard/README.md

 processes the requests and responds with a response object for each method call containing its request ID.
 The server omits the response for the third method call as it does not contain a request ID.

+> In cases where the client sends malformed requests or the server encounters an RPC error, the server will not respond with an RPC error response object.
+Instead, the server will respond with an HTTP status code indicating the error.
+  See HTTP Status Codes under [Error Codes](#error-codes) for more details.

 ### Request Object

 A request object is a JSON object that contains the following fields: